DCC-UAB/dlnn-project_ia-group_05/Pixtales/Image_captioning/README.md

   - Defines which file is the home file, which html in this case should read.
   - Generates the captions for the given images

--**model_val.py**: This file contains the structure of the model in different classes.
+- **model_val.py**: This file contains the structure of the model in different classes.
 The classes include:
   - `encoderCNN`: A ResNet CNN pretrained on ImageNet that extracts features from the images.
   - `decoderRNN`: An LSTM network that generates words recursively using the image features and captions as inputs.
   - `CNNtoRNN`: Combines the functionality of `encoderCNN` and `decoderRNN` to encode images and captions and produce codified sentences.

--**utils_val**: This file has only 2 main things:
+- **utils_val**: This file has only 2 main things:
-  -`load_checkpoint`: This function allows us to load the model.
+  - `load_checkpoint`: This function allows us to load the model.
-  -`Vocabulary class`: to give to the loaded model.
+  - `Vocabulary class`: to give to the loaded model.

 Besides those 3 files, the app folder also has 3 folders:

--**__pycache__**: This folder is not used directly, it creates shortcuts so the app does not have to run from 0 every time we execute it.
+- **__pycache__**: This folder is not used directly, it creates shortcuts so the app does not have to run from 0 every time we execute it.
 This is done automatically.

--**static**: This folder has 2 things:
+- **static**: This folder has 2 things:
-  -`Background`: The picture for the background of the app -`Uploades`: This is a folder where all the uploaded pictures in the app will be alocated.
+  - `Background`: The picture for the background of the app
+  - `Uploades`: This is a folder where all the uploaded pictures in the app will be alocated.

--**templates**: This folder has only 1 file wich is called index, this index file is an html with the structrue of the whole interface for the app.
+- **templates**: This folder has only 1 file wich is called index, this index file is an html with the structrue of the whole interface for the app.

 And finally a .txt file:

--**captions.txt**: The file that contains all the captions from where the vocab will be extracted.
+- **captions.txt**: The file that contains all the captions from where the vocab will be extracted.

 #### APP WORKING PROPERLY